-How do living architectures grow and persist?
-My research on life has sought to clarify how information flows between local and global scales.
+How do living architectures survive and thrive?
+My biophysical research clarifies how information flows between local and global scales.

 Stiffness sensing in connective tissue

-Certain types of cells actively probe and respond to stiffness.
-What a cell learn about its surroundings by pulling?
+Certain types of cells probe and respond to stiffness.
+What can cells learn by pulling on tissue networks?

 Physical limits to sensing material properties